 Dates of Operation

-Operated by the Women’s Foreign Missionary Society of the Presbyterian Church and after 1925, by the WMS of the United Church of Canada.
-In 1969, the Department of Indian Affairs took over management of the residence.
+Operated by the Women’s Foreign Missionary Society (WFMS) of the Presbyterian Church in Canada and after 1925, by the Women’s Missionary Society (WMS) of The United Church of Canada.
+In 1969, the Department of Indian Affairs (DIA) took over management of the residence.

 The first building was located one quarter mile east of Portage la Prairie, Manitoba, but in 1915 the school moved to the shores of Crescent Lake, just southwest of the city.